Shinmera/deploy/README.md

 This is a system to help you easily and quickly deploy standalone common lisp applications as binaries.
 Specifically it is geared towards applications with foreign library dependencies that run some kind of GUI.

 ## How To
-In order to make use of Deploy, you'll have to change the ASDF system definition of your project to contain the following properties:
+Probably the easiest way to use Deploy is with ASDF.
+To integrate it, change your system definition to include the following properties:

     :defsystem-depends-on (:deploy)
     :build-operation "deploy-op"